Loadeksdi/secure-coding/README.md

 ## Question 2: considering they use REST naming convention, what would do POST /web-api/users and POST /web-api/sessions endpoints?
 According to the REST naming convention, POST /web-api/users would create a new user and POST /web-api/sessions would create a new session.

+## Question 4: how behaves fastify: if no json schema is provided for any of body, query and params ? if the client submits an unknown property, according to the JSON schema? if the client omits a required property, according to the JSON schema?
+- If no JSON schema is provided for any of body, query and params, fastify will not validate the request.
+- If the client submits an unknown property, fastify will silently dismiss the request since we have set the additionalProperties to false.
+- Finally, if the client omits a required property according to the JSON schema, fastify will raise an error.